-The plaintiff attests to having witnessed and participated in the normal happenings of a loan sold to another lender where as I was given notice that BoA was were I was to make payments too, and to having no recollection of signing anything only a year after getting the loan, only that the plaintiff was upset over being sold off to a bank that had turned him down before.
+The plaintiff attests to having witnessed and participated in the normal happenings of a loan sold to another lender where as I was given notice that BoA was where I was to make payments too, and to having no recollection of signing anything only a year after getting the loan, only that the plaintiff was upset over being sold off to a bank that had turned him down before.

-A third party is needed to clear up the the accounting as BoA has been proven to not be upfront or forth telling as well as been shown to have been engaging in similar fraudulent activities and that there was not unjust enrichment off the extra 150k of furniture revenue shown on paper to which bank borrow against.
+A third party is needed to clear up the accounting as BoA has been proven to not be upfront or forth telling as well as been shown to have been engaging in similar fraudulent activities and that there was no unjust enrichment off the extra 150k of furniture revenue shown on paper to which bank borrow against.

 BoA was fined $4 billion for inflating their books thru verses means.